jakaline-dev/Gremory/README.md

 An LLM inference server built with [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) and [LitServe](https://github.com/Lightning-AI/LitServe).

-Most of the ideas are from [`text-generation-ui`](https://github.com/oobabooga/text-generation-webui).
-This library aims to be a slimmed, optimized version of `text-generation-ui`.
+This library aims to be an optimized inference-only version of [text-generation-ui](https://github.com/oobabooga/text-generation-webui).

-Currently pre-alpha.
-Has a lot of stuff missing, and not OpenAI-spec compatible yet.
 Currently working on the frontend (Gremory UI), which would be a seperate library.

-## Installation & How to use
+## Installation

 1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/)
 2. `uv sync` will install a virtual env with libraries
 3. Enter venv (`.venv\Scripts\activate` or `source .venv/bin/activate`)
 4. `ltt install --pytorch-computation-backend=cu121 torch` to install torch (Please use the newest torch version, 2.4.1)
-5. Create an .env file
-6. In the .env file, add the GGUF model file's absolute path as 'MODEL_PATH' (`MODEL_PATH=(model path)`)
+5. Rename config.yaml.example to config.yaml, add your local LLM's absolute path to model_path
+6. Open server with `uv run server.py`

+## How to use

-7. `uv run server.py` will run the server on `http://localhost:9052`.
+`uv run server.py` will run the server on `http://localhost:9052`.
+It has a single endpoint (`/v1/chat/completion`) which is compatible with OpenAI specs.

-8. To test, try out `uv run client.py`.
-Customize client.py as needed.
+To test, try out `uv run client.py`.

+## Features

+### OpenAI Compatible

-## Sampler API
+### Sampler API

 Most of the LLM inference engines have limited options on token sampling.
 While current LLMs work pretty well with deterministic settings (no sampling), sampling does make a big difference when applied to creative tasks such as writing, roleplay, etc.

 Gremory allows users to customize the flow of the sampling process, by inputting the sampling parameters as a list.

-### Example

 Here's an example of a sampling parameter setting: